nurullhkrds/react/todo-with-redux/README.md

 </ul>
 <h3>About the project...</h3>
 <p>
-  I actively used the above technologies in creating an e-commerce site that includes both admin and user roles.
-Admin cannot add, update or delete products.
-He can also see orders.
-However, the User can only place orders.
+  I used the redux-toolkit technology to manage the current state and with the redux-toolkit, I handled the active adding, deleting and updating jobs.
 </p>

 <div>